B-i-x/B-i-x/README.md

 # Hi there, I'm Alex Romero-Lozano 👋

 ## About Me
 Currently an electrical and computer engineering student at the University of Arizona.
 I love to hike and play sports.
+Here is my [website](http://alexromloz.com/) that is still under development.

 ## My GitHub Stats
 <div style="display: flex; justify-content: center; align-items: center;">